cameraui/sdk/go/docs/api/plugin.md

 	    // DetectClassifications runs classification on a pre-decoded video frame.
 	    DetectClassifications(frame VideoFrameData, config map[string]any) (*ClassifierDetectionResponse, error)
 	    // ClassifierSettings returns the JSON schema for the
-	    // classifier-detection settings form in the UI.
-Return nil for no
+	    // classifier-detection settings form in the UI, or nil for no schema.
-	    // schema.
 	    ClassifierSettings() ([]JsonSchema, error)
 	}